COVID: Is it safe to get vaccinated in pregnancy? | DW | 06.05.2021

 In addition to the US, other countries, such as the United Kingdom, Israel and Belgium have recommended that pregnant people get vaccinated.
 In fact, they are to be treated as priority cases.

-But Germany's Standing Committee on Vaccination (STIKO) has yet to recommend it here, either during pregnancy or for those people breastfeeding newborn babies.
+But the Standing Committee on Vaccination (STIKO) has yet to recommend it in Germany, either during pregnancy or for those people breastfeeding newborn babies.

 In April 2021, STIKO recommended against vaccinating people during pregnancy.